Vand0r/IBFRA2023/README.md

 Climate change influences the fecundity of trees (Clark et al. 2021) and masting patterns are also changing depending on the species and location.
 Oaks were observed to increase the frequency of mast years (Shibata et al. 2020) and produce more acorns with warmer temperatures (Nakamura et al. 2010).
 However, more frequent mast years cause the number of predators to be continuously high, decreasing the number of seeds which escapes predation (Bogdziewicz et al. 2020).
 In the version of the game we played during the presentation, the impacts of climate change were not included, but they can be added easily for future games.

+### Further research

+We are working to incorporate masting into a global dynamic vegetation model, called SEIB-DGVM (Sato et al. 2007).
+Preliminary results show that mimicking the resource budget hypothesis coupling with pollen limitation could reproduce masting characteristics of the oak (*Quercus crispula*) at our validation site.
+In the next steps, we will expand the model to cover first Japan, then the Northern Hemisphere.
+For more information, find my contact information at the bottom of the page.

 ### References-presentation

 Barrere, J., Boulanger, V., Collet, C., Walker, E., Siat, V., Henry, L., Saïd, S., 2020.
 How does oak mast seeding affect the feeding behavior of sympatric red and roe deer?
 Basic Appl.
 Ecol.
 47, 83–94. [https://doi.org/10.1016/j.baae.2020.04.006](https://doi.org/10.1016/j.baae.2020.04.006)